dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 assign them to various stream processing shards for newsfeed A/B testing.

-But IRL, most useful data produced by web application users is not continuous, it is discrete.
+But IRL, most useful data produced by web application users does not have a continuous basis: it is discrete.
 Enter the Dirichlet distribution and its complementary mixture models and processes.

 #### Dirichlet Distribution